sifatsami/faers-ae-prediction/README.md

 | Gradient Boosting | Ensemble | ~0.90 | Best performer overall |

 ---
+## Gradient Boosting: Top Features

+The Gradient Boosting model performed the best, and the chart below highlights the top 15 most important features driving its predictions.

+Key influences include:
+age_mean and react_Drug interaction as dominant drivers.
+High impact from reaction count and severe outcomes like death and loss of consciousness.

+---
 ## Explainability with SHAP

 - `drug_name` → Most predictive feature